mduong1/Graffit-ID-CNN/README.md

 [👉 Link to Presentation slides](https://docs.google.com/presentation/d/1pV53Yb_4DMiDk8K0tzbnd-Cba619UyFFFWyFevzH5O4/edit?usp=sharing)

 ## Motivation
 Lower East Side (LES) NYC has been my home for most of my adult life.
-What makes LES an attractive place is the abundance of graffiti artwork everywhere which gives the neighborhood a gritty, youthful and hip vibe.
-I enjoy strolling through my neighborhood and taking pictures of the wide range graffiti styles.
-I wondered if I could use computer vision and machine learning techniques for artist classification and allow me to learn more about the artist.
+What makes LES an interesting place to live is the abundance of graffiti artwork which gives the neighborhood a gritty, youthful and hip vibe.
+I enjoy strolling through my neighborhood and taking pictures of the wide range of graffiti styles.
+I wondered how computer vision and machine learning techniques can help to classify graffiti artwork and enable me to learn more about the artists.

 ## Objective
 Using Keras library utilities, apply transfer learning via pre-trained VGG16 convolutional Neural Network model to classify artwork from 16 graffiti artists.